 10. Wade College, Dallas, Texas

-Wade College was founded in 1962 with only 10 students enrolled in day and evening classes in fashion merchandising and professional modeling, Today, the school is home to more than 200 students enrolled dual-major AA and BA degrees in Merchandising and Design with a wide range of Visual Arts specializations.
-Programs for aspiring fashion designers include an AA with an Emphasis in Design and Merchandising, and a BA with a specialization in Fashion Design or Merchandise Marketing & Management.
-All areas in the AA program feature electives that give each student "the opportunity to acquire specialized skills" in Fashion Design including sewing, drafting, draping, technical design and oversight of a collection.
+About Wade College: Wade College was founded in 1962 with just 10 students.
+At the time, the school offered day and evening classes in fashion merchandising and professional modeling, Today, Wade College is home to more than 200 students enrolled dual-major AA and BA degrees in Merchandising and Design with a wide range of Visual Arts specializations.